New iPhone? No thanks, say cash-conscious Europeans

 The October roll-out of Apple's iPhone 4S boosted its position in Britain and United States, but the new phones failed to excite interest in continental Europe, where Apple's share of the fast-growing smartphone market slipped.

-The smartphone industry is dominated by Google, which has stormed the market with its free Android platform.
+The smartphone industry is dominated by Google (GOOG.O), which has stormed the market with its free Android platform.

 "In Great Britain, the U.S. and Australia, Apple's new iPhone continues to fly off the shelf in the run-up to Christmas.
 However, this trend is far from universal," said Dominic Sunnebo, global consumer insight director.